ajitspyd/node-graphQL-integration/README.md

 Visit http://localhost:4000 to view apollo server.
 Click on button "Query your server".
 It should launch https://studio.apollographql.com/sandbox/explorer

-try query to fetch names of all the user
+Basic query to fetch names of all the user
 ```
     query ExampleQuery {
       users {